Parasitic wildflower

 Yellow rattle – Rhinanthus minor

 This wildflower has upright flower stems to 50cm with yellow flowers.
 Each flower is about 1cm long with two tiny purple teeth on the top lip.
+The calyx is large, rounded and flattened either side of the flower.
 The leaves are glossy dark green and serrated.
 I saw it recently in long grass at Kirkby Moor nature reserve in amongst orchids, where I’m pretty confident it had been sowed.

 Rhinanthus minor has various subspecies which I don’t feel qualified to comment on!